-To open this RDP connection with a single click, we recommend displaying it specifically in the Connection Panel using the function described in detail in the section entitled Configuring the Connection Panel in the next chapter.
+To open this RDP connection with a single click, we recommend displaying it specifically in the Connection Panel using the Connections Configuration function described in detail in the next chapter.

 20 Configuring the Connection Panel

 The Connection Panel of the Windows Enterprise VPN Client is entirely configurable.